wilsonli117/color-crash/README.md

 This game is constructed with the following technologies:

-* Javascript for the game logic
+* JavaScript for the game logic
 * HTML5 Canvas for graphics rendering on the game view
-* Webpack as the Javascript module bundler
+* Webpack as the JavaScript module bundler
 * CSS to style the UI

 I utilized the object-oriented programming paradigm so that different objects could interact and communicate with each other.
 Game animation is achieved by using the Window method, requestAnimationFrame, and drawing onto the DOM/canvas(es) every frame.